Managing Privileges for GDPR ComplianceAnirban Banerjee

 Documentation of privileged access is necessary to establish that GDPR rules are being followed.
-An organization may need to demonstrate how it is implementing GDPR rules to a DPA.
+An organisation may need to demonstrate how it is implementing GDPR rules to a DPA.
 They accomplish this by sharing documentation of privileged access policies and an audit record that verifies compliance.
-Even if the DPA doesn’t need to see it, any sizable organization should document its privileged access policies to satisfy its own internal requirements to comply with GDPR.
+Even if the DPA doesn’t need to see it, any sizeable organisation should document its privileged access policies to satisfy its own internal requirements to comply with GDPR.

 How PAM Solutions Can Help with GDPR Compliance

-- Grant privileges to users only for systems on which they are authorized
+- Grant privileges to users only for systems on which they are authorised

 - Grant access only when needed and revoke access when the need expires